External vertices for crystals of type A: Abstract

 \section{Abstract}

+We demonstrate that there are only a finite number of Moria equivalence classes of blocks of cyclotomic Hecke algebras of type A, by combining some combinatorics with the Chuang-Rouquier categorification for the simple modules of the cyclotomic Hecke algebras of type $A$ and rank $e$.
+This is an extension of a proof for symmetric groups of a conjecture known as Donovan's conjecure.

-We show that a vertex in the reduced crystal $\hat P(\Lambda)$ is $i$-external for a residue $i$ if the defect is less than the absolute value of the $i$-component of the hub.
+The blocks of cyclotomic Hecke algebras for a given dominant integral weight $\Lambda$ correspond to the weights $P(\Lambda)$ of a highest weight representation with highest weight $\Lambda$.
+We connect these weights into a graph we call the reduced crystal $\hat P(\Lambda)$, in which vertices are connected by $i$-strings.
+We show that a vertex is $i$-external for a residue $i$ if the defect is less than the absolute value of the $i$-component of the hub.
 We demonstrate the existence of a bound on the degree after which all vertices of a given defect $d$ are external in at least one $i$-string.
-Combining this with the Chuang-Rouquier categorification for the simple modules of the cyclotomic Hecke algebras of type $A$ and rank $e$, this would imply a version of Donovan's conjecture for the cyclotomics.
 For $e=2$, we calculate an approximation to this bound.